 Current students aren't the only ones who can benefit from our extensive career resources.
 At any given time in your life, you may desire a job change or even a change in profession.
 Last time we checked, the world wasn't slowing down.
 On the contrary, technology is drastically changing the way we work, and creating completely new categories of jobs and opportunities — making intelligent reflection, career planning and preparation more crucial than ever.
 Below, you'll find tools and information you need to assess your strengths, learn about different industries, and more.

-Through the Vault Guides, Bowdoin College offers alumni access to career information like career profile descriptions, industry and company research, focused industry guides, message boards and job search tips and tools.
-To access the Vault Guides in PDF format, log into Polarnet at polarnet.bowdoin.edu and then click on the BCAN/Career link.
+Through Vault.com, Bowdoin College offers alumni access to career information like career profile descriptions, industry and company research, focused industry guides, message boards and job search tips and tools.

 Spotlight on Careers is a collaborative web site exchange that comprises a number of web sites among selective liberal arts colleges.
 It is a useful starting point for students and alumni considering a new field or industry to obtain an overview of the nature of job possibilities, responsibilities, and career paths within a particular field (e.g. psychology).
 Browse these sites for occupational information, sources of job listings, current issues within the field, and lists of organizations or firms that are potential employers.
-To access Spotlight on Careers requires a name and password.
+Currently, Spotlight on Careers requires a name and password.
 Visit careerplanning.bowdoin.edu/tools/spotlight-on-careers for log in information.